Seagram Building: 1970s

-Sale

-During the 1970s, Seagram received several offers for the building from potential buyers, and the company contemplated selling it and leasing back its own space.
-However, Seagram had decided to retain ownership of the building by 1976, as it brought publicity to the company.
+Seagram had decided to retain ownership of the building by 1976, saying that the building brought publicity to the company.
 The same year, Bronfman's son and Seagram's president Edgar Bronfman Sr. asked the New York City Landmarks Preservation Commission (LPC) to grant city-landmark status to the building.
 The move surprised mayor Abraham Beame, since the city's landlords typically attempted to prevent their buildings from being listed as landmarks.
 The LPC ultimately did not hold a hearing for the Seagram Building.
 LPC rules specified that individual New York City landmarks be at least 30 years old at the time of their designation; the building had been completed only 18 years earlier.
 Bronfman proposed that the LPC allow designations of buildings less than 30 years old if their owners supported landmark status, but no action was taken on the proposal.